 Biosafety is the application of preventive methods to reduce the risk of exposure to biological agents or biohazards, which can affect the health of laboratory personnel, the community and the environment.

-These Biosafety goals can be achieved by risk assessment, best work practices, appropriate personal protective equipment (PPE), containment and training.
+Biosafety can be achieved by risk assessment, best work practices, appropriate personal protective equipment (PPE), containment, and training.

 At UMass Lowell, all researchers using biological agents are required to be registered with the Institutional Biosafety Committee.
 Read more:

-The Biosafety Officer, as part of the EEM-EHS team, provides technical support to faculty and staff, assists faculty when arriving and leaving UMass Lowell during commissioning/decommissioning of biological labs and aids with the application process for registering work with the Institutional Biosafety Committee.
+The Biosafety Officer, as part of the Environmental Health and Safety (EHS) team, provides technical support to faculty and staff, assists faculty when arriving and leaving UMass Lowell during commissioning/decommissioning of biological labs, and aids with the application process for registering work with the Institutional Biosafety Committee (IBC).

-Training classes in BBP / Biosafety are offered monthly from January to December at different locations in the university.
+emptyIn-person Training classes in BBP / Biosafety are offered.
+View the BBP / Biosafety training schedule.
 The training class lasts one hour and fifteen minutes.
 No pre-registration is required.

-If you have any questions related to the BBP program or Biosafety, please contact the Biosafety Officer, Ruth Medina, Ph.D. at the EEM office at 978-934-2628 or by email: Biosafety@uml.edu.
+If you have any questions related to the BBP program or Biosafety, please contact the Biosafety Officer at the EHS office at 978-934-2632 or by email: Biosafety@uml.edu.